 - wages and salaries (including fringe benefits), minus taxes and contributions to earnings-related pension insurance and unemployment insurance

 - business and self-employment income as relevant for Self-Employed Persons' Pension Insurance (YEL).

 - farming income as relevant for Farmers' Pension Insurance (MYEL).

 - social security benefits minus taxes

 - other types of net income than those listed below.

 The following are not considered as income

-> - paternity allowance for persons performing conscript or other service (if the estimated due date of the baby is before 4 September 2022).
+- for persons performing conscript or other service (if the estimated due date of the baby was before 4 September 2022)

-> - daily allowance for persons performing conscript or other service (varusmies.fi) (in Finnish)
+- daily allowance for persons performing conscript or other service (varusmies.fi) (in Finnish)

 - income from capital